 Originally from Italy, Sangiovese is the child of two italian varieties: Calabrese di Montenuovo and Ciliegiolo.
 There are several theories about its origins within Italy, some say that Sangiovese originated in the Southern part of the peninsula and from there it moved to Tuscany.
 Others claim Emilia Romagna to be its home.
 Like Pinot Noir, Sangiovese has mutated a lot, there are over 200 identified clones of this grape and it changed names according to the appellation: Brunello, Morellino, Prugnolo Gentile, all are Sangiovese clones.
 Like Pinot Noir, it can be quite temperamental, in the sense that it can’t grow anywhere, success depends very much on the clone used, the yields (that need to be kept low), the soils and microclimates (favoring warm weather for ripeness and cool nights to keep acidity in check).

 Ampelographer Girolamo Molon divided the clones into two larger groups: Sangiovese Grosso (that includes Brunello, Prugnolo Gentile and Sangiovese di Lamole (Chianti) and Sangiovese Piccolo (clones of lesser quality).
 Sangiovese is by far, the most planted red grape variety in Italy and it does best in Tuscany, where 68 % of the land is conformed by hills and small mountains.
 This area covers from Florence in the north to Siena in the Center and Montalcino in the south.
 Though, soils in Tuscany vary from sand, clay and limestone.
 “Galestro”soils, which is a crumbly stony marl, give the best structured wines.
-Sangiovese is an early ripening variety and late budding and can be quite vigorous, high density planting has been used to mitigate this, but it also needs open canopies to mature properly, good vineyard expositions usually facing south and south west and low yields to obtain the best results.
+Sangiovese is a late ripening variety and early budding and can be quite vigorous, high density planting has been used to mitigate this, but it also needs open canopies to mature properly, good vineyard expositions usually facing south and south west and low yields to obtain the best results.

 The most available Sangiovese, come from the DOCG Chianti Classico appellation, which is considered the heart of the region.
 Even though is not a large area, it has many vineyards planted at altitudes that go from 800 to 2000 feet, these differences in soils and altitudes will create a huge variety of wines.
 In 1984 Chianti Classico was upgraded to DOCG status, the highest in the Italian classification, the first thing they did was to remove the mandatory white grapes from the traditional recipe, nowadays, the blend could be 80 to 100% Sangiovese, and up to 20 % of Canaiolo, Cabernet and Merlot (two grapes that were not allowed originally by law).
 Balancing Cabernet or Merlot with Sangiovese can be a challenge, since these two tend to overwhelm and mask Sangiovese’s flavors.
 Even 5% of Cabernet can be enough to create a big wine, so here again much depends on the winemaker’s intent, some may choose to go this route, while others will prefer to make varietals and let Sangiovese shine by itself.
 By law only in Brunello di Montalcino DOCG, the wine must be 100% Sangiovese, the rest of the appellations allowed other grapes but in tiny percentages.